gcallah/hambone/chaps/chap1.md

 - No WiFi
 )

-The man might have been heading to the train, but if so, he was several hours early.
-But if not to the station, where else was he going on this deserted street?
+The man might have been heading to the train platform, but if so, he was several hours early.
+However, if not to the station, where else was he going on this deserted street?
 Hiram gestured that he was puzzled, and told the others, "Yo, imma go get Hampton.
 He gotta check this guy out: maybe he a long lost relative or something."

 ## 2.

+Meanwhile, downstairs in the bar, Will's brother, Claude, was having a party.
+Claude Shepherd was a large man, about 6'4'' and close to 300 pounds.
+A lot of that weight was muscle, but another good portion resided in a belly... well, Claude would tell anyone he could, "Some guys boast about a six-pack: I got the entire keg right here," and place both his hands underneath his belly and shake it up and down.
+He had a ruddy face that perhaps once had been good looking but was now showing signs of dissipation, and reddish hair now streaked with gray and receding from his forehead.

-Meanwhile, downstairs in the bar, Will's brother, Claude, was having a party celebrating his engagement to Will's widow, Gertie.
-His fifteen guests were seated at a "table" that was assembled by pushing together five of the card tables that the bar used for patrons' dining, and covering them with a glossy, red-checked table cloths.
+Claude was celebrating his engagement to Will's widow, Gertie.
+His fifteen guests were seated at a "table" that was assembled by pushing together five of the card tables that the bar offered for the patrons' dining, and covering them with glossy, red-checked table cloths.

-Claude addressed the gathering:
+He addressed the gathering:

 "It looks like Forrest might be planning a takeover of some new turf.
-And he ain't got no proof, but he suspects that it was Will that killed his pappy.
+And he ain't got no proof, but he suspects that it was Will that killed his daddy.
 So we gotta be ready for some action from Norway.

 "Therefore, Imma send Corny and Clarence up to Norway to see if they can talk some sense into Forrest."

 Claude paused to see if there was any reaction to his announcement.
 There being none, he looked over at a young, dreadlocked black man at the other end of the table.

-"So Ambrose, I hear you plan on headin' back down Louisiana?"
+"Ambrose, I hear you plan on headin' back down Louisiana?"

 "Yes sir.
 Plenty work on them oil rigs."

 "And what yo daddy say about this?"

-Ambrose's father, Winthrop, seated next to his boy, spoke up: "Yeah, I don't like it, but he talk me into it.
-So I guess it fine."
+Ambrose's father, Winthrop, seated next to his boy, spoke up: "Yeah, I don't like it, but the boy won't stop tellin' me how rich he gonna be, so I finally says OK."

-Claude next turned to the unhappy-looking white youth sitting directly across from him.
+Claude next turned his focus to the sullen young white man sitting directly across from him, staring at him intently for a moment before addressing him.

 "Hampton, you know you like a son to me.
-And we gonna need you if Forrest is making a move against us.
-I know you're still mourning yo' daddy, but you gotta snap out of it.
+And we gonna need you if Forrest make a move against us.
+I know you're still mourning yo' daddy, but you gotta snap out of it."

 Gertie, from her chair next to Claude, joined in.
 "Yes son, why you seem so down?"